PhantomCybernetics/phntm_bridge_client/README.md

     discovery_period_sec: 3.0 # < 0 introspection OFF
     stop_discovery_after_sec: 10.0 # < 0 run forever

-    ## Extra packages to install on the 1st container run
-    ## This is either a package folder mounted into the container,
+    ## Extra packages to install, this is either a package folder mounted into the container,
-    ## or a ROS2 package name to be installed via apt-get (e.g. for "ros-distro-some-package" only use "some_package")
+    ## or a ROS2 package name to be installed via apt-get (for e.g. "ros-distro-some-package" use only "some-package")
     extra_packages:
       - /ros2_ws/src/vision_msgs
-      - /ros2_ws/src/astra_camera_msgs
+      - some-package

     ## Blink LEDs via GPIO on network activity
     conn_led_gpio_chip: /dev/gpiochip0